 Dutch Wonderland is a Kingdom for Kids that specifically caters to those 12 years old and younger.
 In my opinion, the sweet spot for Dutch Wonderland is from 2 to 6 years old, though every child has different opinions when it comes to rides.
-If you think it’s the right time for your child to visit, I hope to make your trip more enjoyable with these quick tips to make your day a Dutch-Wonderful Day!
+If you think it’s the right time for your child to visit, I hope to make your trip more enjoyable!
+Here are my tips for Dutch-Wonderland!

 - Arrive before opening and get your kids excited by joining in the cute count down to rope drop that they do inside the park.

-- Ride the antique cars first at the back of the park, as that line gets long quickly.
-Other lines that tend to get long are the log flume and the water slides, so ride them early in the day or later in the evening.
+- Ride the antique cars first at the back of the park.
+That line tends to get long quickly.
+Other lines that can get long are the log flume and the water slides.
+Ride these early in the day or later in the evening.
 The train line gets long, but it is high capacity.

 - Dole Whips are available here, one of the few places to get them outside of Disney.

-- If the changing rooms by the water slide are busy, use the newer ones on the other side of the water park behind the large play structure.
+- If the changing rooms by the water slide are busy, use the newer ones on the other side of the water park.
+They are located behind the large play structure.